 This section highlights lists of accounts that you might want to pay attention to.

-- New Accounts: Shows a list of accounts who joined in the last 7 days.
+- New Accounts: Shows a list of accounts that were assigned to you in the last 7 days.

-- Upcoming Renewals: Shows a list of accounts that have upcoming renewals in the next two months.
+- Upcoming Renewals: Shows a list of accounts that have upcoming renewals in the next month.

-- At-Risk: Shows a list of accounts that have open alerts with "Churn" type.
+- At Risk: Shows a list of accounts that have open churn alerts.

-- Active Lifecycle Workflows: Shows a list of accounts with active workflow tasks.
+- Active Lifecycle Workflows: Shows a list of accounts with workflows that are active.

 To view more details of each account, click anywhere on the row of that account to go to the relevant account details page.